americanthinker/Capstone_Project_I/README.md

 </p>

 # Setting the Stage (Background)
-The US Special Operations community is a diverse group of highly trained men and women dedicated to the cause of protecting and advancing [U.S. policies and objectives across the international arena](https://www.socom.mil).
+The US Special Operations community is a diverse group of highly trained men and women dedicated to the cause of "[protecting and advancing U.S. policies and objectives across the international arena"](https://www.socom.mil/about).
 This highly talented subset of the overall US population

 According to the [World Health Organization](https://www.who.int/news-room/fact-sheets/detail/road-traffic-injuries), road traffic injuries are the leading cause of death for persons aged 5-29 years.
 While improvements in automobile safety have significantly reduced the dangers of driving, more than 32,000 people are killed and, 2 million are injured each year from motor vehicle crashes in the US alone each year according to the [CDC](https://www.cdc.gov/vitalsigns/motor-vehicle-safety/index.html).